jpmcWorkers/jpmcWorkers.github.io/docs/gender/cigna.md

 		* Electrolysis location
 		* Their tax id, fax number, address, etc.
 		* The reason for requesting electrolysis network adequacy is there are no in network providers per Included Health.
+        * See notes below on how to fill out this form
+    * The entire package - behavioral health, medical necessity, and network adequacy -- gets faxed *together* to 833-213-9222 (the number on the NAP Medical form's first page).
-4. Pester Cigna until they give you pre-approval. **Do not proceed without approval, or reimbursement will be denied.**
+4. Wait 10 business days, then pester Cigna (Transgender care team) until they give you pre-approval. **Do not proceed without approval, or reimbursement will be denied.**
 5. Find out from Cigna your coverage budget per-session.
     * Call `800-790-3086`.
     * Ask to speak with an *LGBT One Guide Representative*.